jonathanio/update-systemd-resolved/README.md

 service:

 ```
+# Use /etc/resolv.conf first, then fall back to systemd-resolved
+hosts: files dns resolve myhostname
 # Use systemd-resolved first, then fall back to /etc/resolv.conf
 hosts: files resolve dns myhostname
-# Use /etc/resolv.conf first, then fall back to systemd-resolved
+# Don't use /etc/resolv.conf at all
-hosts: files dns resolve myhostname
+hosts: files resolve myhostname
 ```

+*Note*: If you intend on using this script, the latter two are preferred otherwise the configuration provided by this script will only work on domains that cannot be resolved publically (i.e. they must fall back).

 Finally, update your OpenVPN configuration file and set the `up` and `down-pre`
 options: